eTextile/Matrix/Arduino/README.md

-# eTextile matrix sensor - E256 / Arduino
+# eTextile-matrix-sensor / E256-Blob / Arduino

 ### Transforming textiles into an intuitive way to interact with computers.
 This project is part of an electronic textiles research on HCI gesture interaction that was started in 2005.